THIS ARTICLE INCLUDES A FREE PRINTABLE

 A good day starts with a good beginning, but once the school year begins, rushed and frantic mornings are often the norm.

-Out of necessity, most of us are focused on meeting our child’s physical needs in the morning; making sure she eats a good breakfast, finds that library book and even gets her shoes on are no small tasks!
+Out of necessity, most of us are focused on meeting our child’s physical needs in the morning; making sure they eat a good breakfast, finds that library book and even get their shoes on are no small tasks!

 But what if we can prepare our kids for the day mentally and emotionally, too?

 With a little planning, it is possible to create a drastically different kind of morning.
 One that encompasses your child’s physical AND emotional needs and provides a happy, peaceful start.

 Practicing these 5 effective strategies will help your family to not only have a better morning but also develop and strengthen a growth mindset.